PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

 Working with PostgreSQL data types
 ==================================

-PostgREST makes use of PostgreSQL text representation to work with data types.
-Thanks to this, you can use special literal values, such as ``now`` for timestamps, ``yes`` for booleans or time values including the time zones.
-This page describes how you can use literal values for different PostgreSQL types.
+PostgREST makes use of PostgreSQL string representations to work with data types.
+Thanks to this, you can use special values, such as ``now`` for timestamps, ``yes`` for booleans or time values including the time zones.
+This page describes how you can take advantage of these string representations to perform operations on different PostgreSQL data types.

 Timestamps
 ----------